q231950/the-stubborn-network/README.md

 ## 👮🏻‍♀️ Unit Tests

-Unit Tests use "plain" stubs where each stub only lives for the duration of the test.
+Unit tests use "plain" stubs where each stub only lives for the duration of the test.
 This is called the _ephemeral_ configuration.

 ```swift
 /// given